Continuing Education Catalog

 Instructor: Ilona Zabolotna

-CRN: 10080
+CRN: 20039

-Becoming Fluent in Pastel Landscapes NEW!
+Becoming Fluent in Pastel Landscapes (currently full; waitlisted)

 Saturdays | 1 to 3 p.m. | Queensbury campus

 This six-week course will help you gain confidence working with pastels.
 Discuss types of pastels, papers and a short history of the use of pastels.
 Each week we will concentrate on a different aspect of a landscape painting, including composition, light themes, and painting skies, water reflections and trees.
+This course is for those with an interest in using pastels, including beginning adults who wish to tap into their creative selves.

 Please note: Pastels will be supplied by the instructor.
 Students will need to purchase two 9x12-inch pads of Canson Mi-Teintes pastel paper.
 Each pad contains 24 pieces in assorted colors.
 Students can purchase pastel paper online at sites such as Dick Blick Art Materials (dickblick.com), Dakota Art Pastels (dakotapastels.com) or Cheap Joe’s Art Stuff (cheapjoes.com).
 The estimated cost is approximately $20; please note prices are subject to change based on the vendor.